 - Graduation ceremony: an official ceremony, held in the Academiegebouw in Domplein, where the diplomas are handed out.
 The dates are available here

 The MBI Colloquium is a bi-weekly meeting in which students interact about their thesis progress.
 A colloquium meeting typically lasts two hours and consists of two or three student presentations.
 Participation in the MBI Colloquium is one of the requirements to graduate from the MBI program.
-Exceptions to participation are granted to students who are conducting their thesis abroad do have a presentation in the MBI Colloquium, but attendance in general is subject to individual arrangements; please contact the MBI Colloquium coordinator.
+Students who are conducting their thesis abroad do have a presentation in the MBI Colloquium, but attendance in general is subject to individual arrangements; please contact the MBI Colloquium coordinator.